o3de/3p-package-source/package-system/AWSNativeSDK/README.md

 +        aws-cpp-sdk-es
 +)
 ```
-It is for consumer to pull aws-cpp-sdk-es shared and static libraries as build and runtime dependencies by using `3rdParty::AWSNativeSDK::ElasticSearch` target.
+It is up to the consumer to pull aws-cpp-sdk-es shared and static libraries as build and runtime dependencies by using `3rdParty::AWSNativeSDK::ElasticSearch` target.

 ### 4. Update AWSNativeSDK with correct version and revision
-Modify build config and list file to bump AWSNativeSDK with correct version and revision value, use windows build as a reference:
+Modify build config and list file to bump AWSNativeSDK with correct version and revision value.
+The example below uses the windows build as a reference:

 As current version is `1.9.50-rev2`, bump it to `1.9.50-rev3` for example